 This Thursday is a hearing of the Committee of Appropriations.
 Tomorrow we will begin a video series where we walk people, that have never made a call or written a letter to Congress, on how to do it.

 For those of you that want a breakdown of process on how bills become law, including budgets, and on how, in a normal year, you express your voice in public land process we will be running a webinar.

-The webinar will be this Monday June 26 at 5 pm Pacific time.
+The webinar will be this Monday June 26 at 5 pm Pacific time (we added an overflow date of Saturday, July 1 at 4 pm pacific time).
 Attendance is limited to 50 participants.
 We will send you a participation code as a thank you for contributions to the work of WHE.
 WHE have begun to litigate as well as continue our range work.
 We need your help to continue our work.
 Click the link below and contribute $25. or more and we will add you to the list.
 You will receive an email to guide you through the sign in.
 A follow up, after the webinar, will provide you with reading material and worksheets.

 Categories: Wild Horse Education